static-dev/spike-records/README.md

 Using the template option allows you to write objects returned from records to single page templates.
 For example, if you are trying to render a blog as static, you might want each `post` returned from the API to be rendered as a single page by itself.

-The `template` option is an object with `path` and `output` keys. `path` is an absolute or relative path to a jade template to be used to render each item, and `output` is a function with the currently iterated item as a parameter, which should return a string representing a path relative to the project root where the single view should be rendered.
+The `template` option is an object with `path` and `output` keys. `path` is an absolute or relative path to a template to be used to render each item, and `output` is a function with the currently iterated item as a parameter, which should return a string representing a path relative to the project root where the single view should be rendered.
 For example:

 ```js
 const Records = require('spike-records')